a7420174/awscp/README.md

 # awscp

-**awscp** provides functions that check EC2 info and transfer files between Local and EC2 with SSH protocal.
+**awscp** is Go module providing functions that check EC2 info and transfer files between Local and EC2 with SSH protocal.
 **awscp** is built using `github.com/bramvdbogaerde/go-scp`, `golang.org/x/crypto/ssh`, and `github.com/aws/aws-sdk-go-v2` module.

 # Examples

 **localtoec2**: helps to distribute files in Local machine (or directory using `-recursive`) to multiple EC2 machines.
+A binary file is available in **Releases**.

 ```
 Usage: localtoec2 [flags] [File1] [File2] ...